What is the best protein powder for IBS?

 drink wholesome is dairy-free.

 Another reason why we make the best protein powder for IBS patients is that we do not use dairy-based proteins.
 Many protein powders are made with whey and casein, which are byproducts of cheese and yogurt production.
 These dairy-based proteins are known to cause digestive problems, particularly for individuals with lactose intolerance, which is common among those with IBS.
-Lactose intolerant individuals lack the ability to fully digest lactose, the sugar in dairy.
-As you now know, when food is only partially digested, it can cause digestive distress.

 vanilla protein powder 28 servings lifestyle image 1